 You do not need to get over-worried about hurting the person’s feelings, so don’t beat around the bush.
 If someone doesn’t understand or tries to guilt you into having them stay, then they are not really thinking of you but only of themselves – this is a red flag and you certainly don’t want someone like that around with a newborn in the house, so dig in your heels and stick to what you said.
 Frankly, if this breaks up a friendship, you are probably better off that way if the friend is too selfish to see that this is not a great time for you to have guests.

-However, if you want to be as diplomatic as possible with your ‘no’, here are some ideas for two common sticky situations:
+However, if you want to be as diplomatic as possible with your "no", here are some solutions for two common sticky situations:

 - If you want to say no to someone without them feeling offended that others (e.g. parents and/or parents-in-law) are coming to stay with you: